orbitdb/field-manual/README.md

 # The OrbitDB Field Manual

-> An end-to-end tutorial, an in-depth look at OrbitDB's architecture, and even some philsophical musings about decentralization and the distributed industry.
+> An end-to-end tutorial, an in-depth look at OrbitDB's architecture, and even some philosophical musings about decentralization and the distributed industry.
 From the creators of OrbitDB.

 <p align="left">
   <img src="images/orbit_db_logo_color.jpg" width="256" />